rafaelwaterkemper/typescript-cheatsheet/README.md

 Record<Keys, Type>
 --
-Define a structure for a type, where the key should respect the type used as "Keys" and the data should respect the type used for "Type".
+Define a structure for a type, where the keys should respect the type used as "Keys" and the property values should respect the type used for "Type".

+    interface CatInfo {
+        age: number;
+        breed: string;
+    }

+    type CatName = "miffy" | "boris" | "mordred";

+    const cats: Record<CatName, CatInfo> = {
+    miffy: { age: 10, breed: "Persian" },
+    boris: { age: 5, breed: "Maine Coon" },
+    mordred: { age: 16, breed: "British Shorthair" },
+    };

 undefined vs optional
 --
 When we define an element as optional, it shouldn't be specified in the object, but if we define a property with (string | undefined) the property must be specified either as "string" or undefined.